|Vintage Pulp||Oct 20 2016|

 |Vintage Pulp||Dec 2 2015|

-And now for some beautiful art to wipe the memory of Rope Cosmetology from our heads.
-Above is a George Gross cover for Nora’s No Angel by Tom Stone, aka Florence Stonebraker, aka Ted Stratton.
-This came from Rainbow Books and you can see that Gross has his femme fatale dressed in the same style of off-the-shoulder drawstring blouse we pointed out before.
-1951 copyright.
+Above is a nice George Gross cover for Nora’s No Angel by Tom Stone, aka Florence Stonebraker, aka Ted Stratton.
+This came in digest format from Rainbow Books and you can see that Gross has his femme fatale dressed in the same style of off-the-shoulder drawstring blouse we pointed out before.
+We own the book, but our cover is a little jacked, so we borrowed one from online and touched it up a bit.
+Below, though, you see two interior pages we scanned (shots posed by models are common with these digests), plus the rear cover.
+We'll update this post when we get around to actually reading the book.
+It's 1951 copyright.